logo

 A Political Fight Still Unfolding

-Despite mounting pressure, Tony has remained defiant.
+Despite mounting pressure, Tony remained defiant.
 "I am not going to resign," he told reporters.
 Before the controversy erupted, Tony had maintained a complicated yet often supportive relationship with constituents in his sprawling West Texas district.

 Some local leaders said he understood the challenges faced by rural communities struggling for attention and resources.
 Ruben Falcon, a former mayor in an oil town in West Texas, said Tony often recognized how difficult it could be for small towns to secure funding and support.